 I concur with the cutting of Jadis.
 Heck I'd concur with a hatchet job on most of the Narnia villains.
 They just aren't bad enough to count.
 I'd also support cutting the Wicked Witch of the West, since a) wanting to avenge your sister is understandable, and b) she's a fairly stereotypical fairy-tale witch.
 Assuming there's some consensus, I'll cut the literature examples I raised yesterday at some point this evening (I did the same thing yesterday for the examples raised the day before). @32 Footsteps The Millennium Trilogy was discussed at 3464.
 Only one other troper responded to the post, so I left them alone.
 Feel free to take a look yourself though.

 Lola "Princess" Stone and her father, the torturers from "The Loved Ones" qualify.
 They show no remorse and lack any semblance of humanity.
 They kidnap and torture the main character because he didn't take Lola to prom, but it's not like he even bullied her or put her down in a particularly mean way, he just told her that he was going with his girlfriend, so they really don't even have the tiniest reason or excuse for their actions.
-They had been doing this for years before the film takes place, too; they didn't actually kill the boys they kidnapped, but instead gave them a Fate Worse Than Death by drilling a hole in their head, causing them to become essentially brain-dead, and locking them in the cellar.
+They had been doing this for years before the film takes place, too; they didn't actually kill the boys they kidnapped, but instead gave them a Fate Worse than Death by drilling a hole in their head, causing them to become essentially brain-dead, and locking them in the cellar.
 I know pretty much all villains who appear in such "torture porn" horror movies qualify, but these two are particularly egregious examples.

-Two Christmas wormsFrom the Wikipedia page, it looks like it qualifies.
+A Wizard boyFrom the Wikipedia page, it looks like it qualifies.
 That said, the "before the film took place" stuff should be omitted since it's Offscreen Villainy.

 @3581: I wouldn’t be too fussed if Myron or Salt-Upon-Wounds were cut, though during the mission Flight From Zion, we do actually see Salt-Upon-Wounds and his goons try to wipe out the peaceful Sorrows tribe who are only trying to evacuate Zion.
 Vulpes Inculta, however, I say keep.
 We see Nipton on fire and its population crucified and still alive, and Vulpes standing before it taking credit for all of it.
 We also see the NCR of Searchlight turned into feral ghouls and have to Mercy Kill most of them in a mission.